A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: The Conditional Gaussian Nonlinear System Modeling Framework

 \begin{itemize} \item[$\blacktriangleright$] Assumptions \textbf{\magenta{(1)}}--\textbf{\magenta{(4)}} are sufficient in establishing the existence and uniqueness (both in the strong (pathwise) and weak (in law) sense) of a strong solution to the CGNS of SDEs that is continuous in $t$, continuously depends on the initial distributions and additional model parameters, and satisfies $\underset{t\in[0,T]}{\sup}\left\{\ee{\|\vx(t)\|_2^{2}+\|\vy(t)\|_2^{2}}\right\}<+\infty$ \cite{arnold1974stochastic, mao2008stochastic, stroock1997multidimensional, evans2012introduction, oksendal2003stochastic}.
 A proof of this specific fact is given in Theorem 12.4 of Liptser \& Shiryaev \cite{liptser2001statisticsII} for when $k=l=1$, which can be easily adapted to the multi-dimensional case for arbitrary $k,l\in\mathbb{N}$ (see also \cite{kolodziej1980state}).
-Note that the globality of the Lipschitz conditions in \textbf{\magenta{(3)}} is unavoidable, since from classical SDE theory, while local Lipschitzness (in space, uniformly in time) guarantees strong uniqueness, it can only ensure existence up to the ``blow-up time" of the local solution \cite{karatzas2014brownian}.
-These results also extend to the existence and uniqueness of solutions, that are also continuous in $t$ and continuously depend on the initial data and additional model parameters, to the optimal nonlinear filter and smoother state estimation equations, as well as associated sampling SDEs, which are provided in Sections \ref{sec:2.5} and \ref{sec:3.1}--\ref{sec:3.2}, respectively (with \textbf{\magenta{(3)}} holding solely for the observable diffusion components $\ms^\vx_m$, for $m=1,2$, being sufficient in this case, granted there preexists a strong local solution, as it leads to the unique strong solution of an auxiliary SDE which is necessary in establishing a certain equivalence of probability measures and to give a well-defined Bayes formula \cite{kolodziej1980state}). \end{itemize}
+These results also extend to the existence and uniqueness of solutions, that are also continuous in $t$ and continuously depend on the initial data and additional model parameters, to the optimal nonlinear filter and smoother state estimation equations, as well as associated sampling SDEs, which are provided in Sections \ref{sec:2.5} and \ref{sec:3.1}--\ref{sec:3.2}, respectively (see note accompanying assumptions \textbf{\magenta{(5)}}--\textbf{\magenta{(8)}}).
+Note that the globality of the Lipschitz conditions in \textbf{\magenta{(3)}} is unavoidable, since from classical SDE theory, while local Lipschitzness (in space, uniformly in time) guarantees strong uniqueness, it can only ensure existence up to the "blow-up time" of the local solution \cite{karatzas2014brownian}.
+Notably, in the case where \textbf{\magenta{(3)}} holds solely for the observable diffusion components $\ms^\vx_m$, with $m=1,2$, then this is sufficient for the existence and uniqueness of continuous solutions to the optimal nonlinear filter and smoother state estimation equations (and associated sampling formulae), granted that there preexists a strong local solution to the CGNS of equations, as it leads to the unique strong solution of an auxiliary SDE which is necessary in establishing a certain equivalence of probability measures and to give a well-defined Bayes formula \cite{kolodziej1980state}. \end{itemize}

 \item The sum of the Gramians (with respect to rows) of the noise coefficient matrices in the observable process are uniformly nonsingular, i.e., the elements of the inverse of

 are uniformly bounded in $[0,T]$, where $\boldsymbol{\cdot}^\dagger$ denotes the Hermitian transpose operator.
 This ensures the nondegeneracy of stochastic measures associated with $\vx$, as well as the invertibility of the observable Gramian over time.